hortulanusT/dynLattice/NOTES.md

     - higher aspect ratios differ from the analytical solution ==> nonlinear effects stronger
     - higher strains seem to amplify the trends from low strains
     - smaller step size not always leads to better convergence
-    - Global Buckling due to contacts?
+    - Global Buckling due to contacts/due to dynamic effects?
 2. Questions
     - extension simulation as well as compression simulation
     - XY-shear differs from YX-shear (small strain case too?)